chrisjcorbin/web-sprint-challenge-javascript-fundamentals/README.md

     5. Why do we need super() in an extended class?

+You need it to enable lookup to the parent class from a child.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions